angeal185/tweekdb/README.md

 # tweekdb
-The flat-file, in-memory, remote-sync or hybrid db that is as lightning as you configure it to be.
+The flat-file, in-memory, remote-sync or hybrid db that is as lightning fast as you configure it to be.

 ![cd-img] ![dep-img] ![sz-img]